Agrimatics/activemodel-datastore/README.md

     $ rails server

 # Implementation
-The Gcloud::Datastore::Dataset is implemented in config/initializers/cloud_datastore.rb.
+The Google::Cloud::Datastore::Dataset is implemented in config/initializers/cloud_datastore.rb.

 The ActiveModel wrapper is implemented as a model concern, located in app/models/concerns.